ManolisPapd/IDEddit/README.md

   * [Class] (Java class that has been used as an example)

 ### Issues to keep in mind
-  * The application can crash if there are a lot of requests, f.e. .
+  * The application can crash if there are a lot of requests
   * Some comments won't be displayed due to Reddit API limitations, more info [here]
   * On smaller screens, some widgets will appear to override each other.
 This won't affect the core application.